Epic Games and Apple spar over consoles and walled gardens on opening day of trial - KION546

 Another Apple lawyer, Richard Doren, pointed out during his cross examination of Sweeney that Epic pays the console platforms a similar 30% fee, even though those platforms also don’t allow external apps or alternative payment methods.
 Sweeney argued that consoles, which lose money on hardware sales and make it up with software, have a different business model than Apple’s profitable app store.

-Several other big names are expected to testify in the coming days, including Apple CEO Tim Cook and representatives for Facebook and Microsoft.
+Several other big names are expected to testify in the coming days, including Apple CEO Tim Cook and a representative for Microsoft.

 The judge’s ruling — and, of course, the appeals that will almost certainly follow — could have huge ramifications not only for Apple and its iOS ecosystem, but potentially for other app stores and the overall app economy, which has grown to hundreds of billions of dollars and supports millions of jobs.
 It’s a case that could either transform the way many in-app purchases work, or entrench the power tech platforms have to set the rules of an increasingly digital world.

-Note: Correction: A previous version of this story misstated the witnesses set to testify.
-Representatives from Facebook are not expected to take the stand.